farjadA/toto/README.md

 ## BOOM (Benchmark of Observability Metrics)

 **BOOM** (**B**enchmark **o**f **O**bservability **M**etrics) is a large-scale, real-world time series dataset designed for evaluating models on forecasting tasks in complex observability environments.
-Composed of real-world metrics data collected from Datadog, a leading observability platform, the benchmark captures the irregularity, structural complexity, and heavy-tailed statistics typical of production observability data.
+Composed of real-world metrics data, and captures the irregularity, structural complexity, and heavy-tailed statistics typical of production observability data.
 Unlike synthetic or curated benchmarks, BOOM reflects the full diversity and unpredictability of operational signals observed in distributed systems, covering infrastructure, networking, databases, security, and application-level metrics.

 Note: the metrics comprising BOOM were generated from internal monitoring of pre-production environments, and **do not** include any customer data.

-For more information on the dataset, including details on its preparation and statistical properties, see the [dataset card](https://huggingface.co/datasets/Datadog/BOOM) in Hugging Face.

 For example evaluations of different time series models on the BOOM dataset, see the [boom](boom) folder in this repository.